 10. You want me to break into private property.
 It’s called trespassing and it’s illegal.

 11. You want me to compromise my integrity.
-In addition to running a successful business, I’ve been practicing investigative work for over 12 years, I have secret clearance and a Master’s degree.
+In addition to running a successful business, I’ve been practicing investigative work for over 12 years, I have a secret clearance and a Master’s degree.

 My clients include law firms, insurance agencies, risk management companies, and specific individuals.